Clothing in the ancient world: Ancient Indian clothing

 Evidence of ancient Indian clothing can be found in figurines, rock cut sculptures, cave paintings, and human art forms found in temples and monuments.
 These sculptures show human figures wearing clothes wrapped around the body, such as sari, turbans and dhoti.
 Upper classes of the society wore fine muslin and imported silk fabrics while the common classes wore locally made fabrics such as cotton, flax, wool, linen, and leather.

-India was the one of the first places where cotton was cultivated and used as early as 2500 BC during the Harappan Era (3300–1300 BC).
+India was one of the first places where cotton was cultivated and used as early as 2500 BC during the Harappan Era (3300–1300 BC).
 Recent analysis of Harappan silk fibers in beads have shown that silk was made by the process of reeling, an art known only to China until the early centuries AD.
 The only evidence found for clothing is from iconography and some unearthed Harappan figurines which are usually unclothed.
 These little depictions show that usually men wore a long cloth wrapped over their waist and fastened it at the back (just like a close clinging dhoti).
 Turbans were worn, and a long robe over the left shoulder was worn by those of high social rank.
 The normal attire of the women at that time was a skirt up to knee length leaving the waist bare, and cotton head dresses.
 Jewellery was very popular, and men wore their hair in various styles with trimmed beards.

 Vedic period (c.
 1750 – 500 BC) garments for both sexes included a single cloth wrapped around the whole body and draped over the shoulder.
 A lower garment called paridhana was pleated in front and tied with a belt (mekhala), and worn with a shawl-like upper garment called uttariya.
 Orthodox males and females usually wore the uttariya by throwing it over the left shoulder only, in the style called upavita.
 The lower garment was called 'nivi' or 'nivi bandha', while the upper body was mostly left bare.
 In cold weather a garment called pravara was worn.
 Sometimes the poor people wore the lower garment as a loincloth, while the rich wore foot-length pravara to show their prestige.
 Vedic women mainly wore the sari, which is derived from शाटी, the Sanskrit for 'strip of cloth' śāṭī.
 Towards the later Vedic period, the choli and dupatta, a smaller version of sari, were introduced.
 The dupatta was worn with ghaghara (an ankle-length skirt).
 Vedic men wore lungi (a garment like a sarong and dhoti, a single cloth wrapped around the waist and legs which is still traditionally worn by men in villages.
 Wool, linen, silk and cotton were the main fibers used for making clothes, with woven stripes and checks.
 Gold jewellery remained very popular.